LeoNatan/LNPopupController/README.md

 <p align="center"><img src="./Supplements/intro.gif"/></p>

-Once a popup bar is presented with a content view controller, the user can swipe or tap the popup bar at any point to present the popup.
-After finishing, the user dismisses the popup by either swiping or tapping the popup close button.
+Once a popup bar is presented with a content view controller, the user can swipe or tap the popup bar present the popup, interact with the popup content and dismiss the popup by either swiping down or tapping the popup close button.

 The framework is intended to be very generic and work in most situations, so it is implemented as a category over `UIViewController`.
 Each view controller can present a popup bar, docked to a bottom view.
 For `UITabBarController` and its subclasses, the default docking view is the tab bar.